Asad-360/namaste-react/02_Igniting_our_app/02_Igniting_out_app_Theory.md

 **`Q: What is the differences between dependencies and dev-dependencies?`** <br />
 Dev-Dependencies is the dependences that we use for development purpose / testing purpose only.
 If you do not want to install devdependencies you can simply use `npm install --production`

+**`Q: What is tree shaking?`** <br />
+Tree shaking is the algorithm that is used to remove dead code in bundler like parcel.

+**`Q: What is Hot Module Replacement?`** <br />
+Hot Module Replacement is a technique in which any module that is changed is reloaded (only that part not whole app).
+This creates better and fast application loading with refreshing the whole page.